Terence Ryan (musician)

-Terence Ryan is a Massachusetts-based producer, singer, songwriter, instrumentalist, and engineer.
-In 2012, he released his first music video, "Alan’s Right" from his EP, Skeleton, followed by "Will Word and Hand", in 2015.
-He has most-recently shared new music videos for his singles "Mean It", and "To Live And Die in New England" which will be featured on his debut LP, Don't Panic later this month.
+Terence Ryan is a Los Angeles-based producer, singer, songwriter, instrumentalist, and engineer.

 Life and career

-Early life - 2015
+Early life – 2015

-Ryan was born to and raised by working-class parents in the Boston suburb of Pembroke, MA.
+Ryan was born in Boston and raised by working-class parents on the South Shore (Massachusetts).
 Not having any family members to introduce him to music, Ryan found an old keyboard that he played every day.
 He soon became self-taught, having also learned how to play piano, drums, guitar, and bass.
-By learning to play the guitar and piano, and experimenting with his laptop and BitTorrent, Ryan found his musical influences - which include Kanye West, Coldplay, Blink-182, Bon Iver and Frank Ocean - and honed his sound.
+By learning to play the guitar and piano, and experimenting with his laptop and BitTorrent, Ryan found his musical influences – which include Kanye West, Coldplay, Blink-182 – and honed his sound.

-Ryan found his voice when he left his industrial warehouse job in Pembroke and headed west.
+Ryan left his industrial warehouse job in Pembroke and headed west.
 Working odd jobs, couch surfing, and eventually living in his car, he would record the vocals and instrumentals on his laptop in parking lots, campgrounds, and anywhere that he could.
 "I so wasn't there, like, consciously.
 I think my subconscious was just... wanted so bad to just be a professional musician, so that's the only thing I could resort to.
 It was the only thing I had at the time.
 I didn't have money, I didn't have a place to stay, I didn't have work.
 So music was the only thing that I had," said Ryan.